ProxCentauri/ProxCentauri/README.md

 ## About Me

-🚀 Passionate about **Gen AI, Machine Learning, Deep Learning, and Data Analytics**.
+🚀 Passionate about **Machine Learning, Neural Networks, and Data Analytics**.
 Enthusiastic about **project management** and continuously seeking opportunities to enhance my skills and solve real-world problems with innovative solutions.

 - 🔭 I’m currently working on **EnviroAI**

-- 🌱 I’m currently learning **Kubernetes, Docker**
+- 🌱 Currently learning **Kubernetes, Docker**

 - 💬 Ask me about **Machine Learning, Data Analytics, Project Management in Tech**